LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/list-class.md

 ### <a name="remarks"></a>Notes

-`end`est utilisé pour tester si un itérateur a atteint la fin de sa liste.
+`end`est utilisé pour déterminer si un itérateur a atteint la fin de sa liste.

 ### <a name="example"></a>Exemple